TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/project.md

 * Each floor is made up of five rooms, arranged in a line from left to right.
 * A room can contain: a sword, a monster, magic stones, up-stairs, down-stairs or nothing.

-#### At the start of the game, the user is placed in one of the rooms
+#### At the start of the game

+* The player should always start in the same room.

 #### Movement

-* The user can try to move to the left room or right room.
+* The player can try to move to the left room or right room.
 * If there is no room in that direction, the game should report this.
+  * The player cannot move outside the boundaries of the virtual world.
-* The user can also move upstairs or downstairs if the room contains an up-staircase or a down-staircase.
+* The player can also move upstairs or downstairs if the room contains an up-staircase or a down-staircase.
+  * The player can only go up if there is an up-staircase
+  * The player can only go down if there is down-staircase.
+  * The program should not allow the player to go up, down or past bounds of the game.
+  * If a player uses a staircase, the room the player enters cannot contain a staircase.
+* The program should not allow the player to run past a monster.

 #### Contents of rooms

 * The game prints out the contents of the current room after every command.
-* The user can grab swords or magic stones if they walk into a room with them.
+* The player can grab swords or magic stones if they walk into a room with them.
 * The sword or stones are no longer in the room once grabbed.
+* Your virtual world should have a minimum of 4 swords.
+* Your virtual world must have a minimum of 1 magic stone.

 #### Monsters guard some rooms

-* The user can use a sword to defeat a monster using the `fight` command.
+* The player can use a sword to defeat a monster using the `fight` command.
 * The sword and monster disappear after fighting.
-* If they have no sword, the user can exit in the direction from which they came.
+* If they have no sword, the player can exit in the direction from which they came.
-* If the user fights without a sword, they will be defeated and the game will end.
+* If the player fights without a sword, they will be defeated and the game will end.
 * If they try to walk past a monster, they will be killed and the game will end.
-* A sword and magic stones are required to defeat the boss monster.
+* A sword and magic stones are required to defeat a monster.

 ### Implementation Details

 * The game should be implemented using lists.

-#### User Items
+#### player Items

-* Use a list to keep track of the user's items.
+* Use a list to keep track of the player's items.
 * At the beginning of the game it should be empty.
-* A maximum of three items can be held at once.
+* Players can hold unlimited items.

 #### Monsters

 * There should be three regular monsters placed throughout the game.
 * These require a sword to defeat.
 * There should be a boss monster in the room just before the room that contains the prize.
-* This monster requires magic stones and a sword to defeat.
+* The boss monster requires magic stones and a sword to defeat.

-#### Movement Implementation

-* The user can only go up if there is an up-staircase
-* The user can only go down if there is down-staircase.
-* The program should not allow the user to run past a monster,
-* The program should not allow the user to go up, down or past bounds of the game.

 #### Win/Lose

 * The game is won when the player grabs the prize.
-* The game is lost if the user
+* The game is lost if the player:
-* fights a monster without a sword
+  * fights a monster without a sword.
-* fights the boss monster without a sword and stones
+  * fights the boss monster without a sword and stones.
-* tries to move past a monster
+  * tries to move past a monster.

 ### Design Considerations